sensu/sensu-docs/content/sensu-go/5.0/guides/prometheus-metrics.md

 ## What is the Sensu Prometheus Collector?

 The [Sensu Prometheus Collector][1] is a check plugin that collects metrics from a [Prometheus exporter][2] or the [Prometheus query API][3].
 This allows Sensu to route the collected metrics to one or more time-series databases, such as InfluxDB or Graphite.

+## Why use Sensu with Prometheus?

+Prometheus offers an actively maintained [node exportor][5] for reporting hardware and operating system metrics.
+With those metrics exposed, Sensu can route them to one or more time-series databases, such as InfluxDB or Graphite.
+Both Sensu and Prometheus can run in parallel, complimenting each other and making use of environments where Prometheus is already deployed.

 ## In this guide